gbb/numpy-fast-any-all/README.md

 This can be conveniently represented in terms of any() and all():   `all(any([A==3, A==5, A==7]), B<100, C==8)`

 The resulting masks can be combined with [simpleselect](https://github.com/gbb/numpy-simple-select) to enable fast, complex raster-based decisions.
 This is rather useful for GIS work.

+Please note that in the experimental numpy1.8 branch, numpy.any/all are much improved over 1.7, but are expected to be around 40-50% slower than fast_any_all.

+Performance has been tested with a range of alternative implementations and idiomatic approaches.

 Author
 ---